 Phone Number: A number where brokers can actually reach you.
 Missing calls from brokers costs you loads.

 Email Address: Use a professional email.
-A Gmail with your company name is fine. yourcompany@gmail.com looks better than cooldriver99@hotmail.com.
+A Gmail with your company name is fine — yourcompany@gmail.com looks better than cooldriver99@hotmail.com.

 Step 2 — MC and DOT Numbers

 MC Number: Numbers only.
 If your MC number is MC-123456, write 123456.
-Don't include the "MC-" prefix.
+Do not include the MC- prefix.

 Step 3 — EIN (Tax ID Number)

 Your EIN is your federal Employer Identification Number — a 9-digit number formatted as XX-XXXXXXX.
-You got this from the IRS when you set up your business.
+You received this from the IRS when you set up your business.
 Never put your Social Security Number on a carrier packet — use your EIN only.
+Do not have an EIN yet?
+Apply free at irs.gov in about 10 minutes.

 Step 4 — Insurance Information

-- Insurance Company Name: The insurer (Progressive Commercial, Great West, etc.)
+- Insurance Company Name: The insurer — Progressive Commercial, Great West, etc.

 - Policy Number: Exact as shown on your COI